ilovespectra/hackathon-ideas/SolanaBNPL.md

    - Creates comprehensive documentation explaining how to use the application.
    - Offers educational resources on BNPL best practices, Solana, and blockchain security.

-SolanaBNPL is designed to empower both lenders and borrowers by offering a secure and transparent BNPL solution on the Solana blockchain.
+SolanaBNPL is designed to empower both lenders and borrowers by offering a secure and transparent BNPL solution on Solana.
 It introduces innovative features such as purchase splitting, staked loans, and a liquidity pool, enhancing the overall user experience and financial opportunities.